Drake’s ‘More Life’ Track List: Download Album March 4 With J-Lo, Bryson Tiller

 Some of the responses coming into social media about Drake’s forthcoming More Life album can be read below.
 As seen in the top photo above, Drake accepted a Grammy Award for the Favorite Rap/Hip-Hop Artist category at the 2016 American Music Awards.
 Drake was present at the Microsoft Theater on November 20, 2016 in Los Angeles, California.

-John Pate: ”Rumor has it that Drake’s More Life is dropping tomorrow.”
+”Rumor has it that Drake’s More Life is dropping tomorrow.”

-Jerrell Dunmeyer: “Patiently waiting for this Drake More Life to drop.”
+“Patiently waiting for this Drake More Life to drop.”

-Josh Scott: “Drake drops More Life tomorrow.”
+“Drake drops More Life tomorrow.”

-Christopher Cam Matthews: “Drake is dropping More Life tomorrow so I’m calling out of work. #NationalHoliday”
+“Drake is dropping More Life tomorrow so I’m calling out of work. #NationalHoliday”

-Mike Edwards: “Drake More Life dropping tomorrow #can‘t wait.”
+“Drake More Life dropping tomorrow #can‘t wait.”

-Tragic Loccsta Ceo: “It looks like #MoreLife is still dropping tomorrow.”
+“It looks like #MoreLife is still dropping tomorrow.”

-Beny Velez: “I’ll have plenty copies on deck if this holds true.”
+“I’ll have plenty copies on deck if this holds true.”

-Darien Harrell: “About time, he’s only 3 months late with the original drop date.”
+“About time, he’s only 3 months late with the original drop date.”

-All in all, Drake’s fans are hoping More Life is released in more timely manner than Views was released.
+All in all, Drake’s fans are hoping More Life is released in a more timely manner than Views was released.

 [Featured by Kevin Winter/Getty Images]